-Co-founded by Jazmin Chiodi and Alexandre Iseli, Tipperary Dance is an artist-led organisation, directed by Alexandre Iseli, a dance artist and choreographer driven by a particular vision developed over three decades of artistic practice across Europe and the world.
+Co-founded by Jazmin Chiodi and Alexandre Iseli, Tipperary Dance is an artist-led non-profit organisation co-founded and directed by Alexandre Iseli, a dance artist and choreographer driven by a particular vision developed over three decades of artistic practice across Europe and the world.

 Tipperary Dance develops a year-round programme founded in 2008 to support artists and offer creative dance spaces for our communities.
 Our year culminates with the Tipperary Dance International Festival, which usually kicks off in the second week of October.